dr-jts/crunchyblog/spatial-window-fun/index.md

 Clustering based on spatial proximity or relationship is an obvious application of Tobler's First Law.
-Window functions are an ideal interface for clustering algorithms, since clustering requires scanning an entire set of spatial features, and then returning a cluster id for each feature in the set.
+Window functions are an ideal interface for clustering algorithms, since clustering requires scanning an entire set of spatial features and returning a cluster id for each feature in the set.

 Recently Paul Ramsey wrote some blog posts about PostGIS window functions for clustering:

 * ST_ClusterDBSCAN ...